dejacofer-svg/operations-analytics-portfolio/README.md

-# operations-analytics-portfolio
-Operations and analytics portfolio showcasing Excel-based analysis, process mapping, and Lean Six Sigma methodologies applied to real-world operational challenges.
+# Operations & Analytics Portfolio

+This repository contains applied process improvement and data analysis projects demonstrating my approach to operational efficiency, root cause analysis, and data-driven decision-making.

+Projects focus on real-world business and healthcare operations scenarios, with an emphasis on clarity, practicality, and measurable impact.